adamkocsis/rampage/index.md

 ![](man/figures/fields_default.png)

-Assuming that the values represent changes from a previous state (or for other reasons), it might be important to highlight the `0` level, clearly separating increases (positive) from decreases (negative values), for instance with the yellow color in this example.
-This task can be solved by defining a color ramp:
+Assuming that the values represent changes from a previous state, it might be important to highlight the `0` level, clearly separating increases (positive) from decreases (negative values), for which we can use the yellow color in this example.
+This task can be solved by defining a calbirated color ramp, that can be constructed with some value (`z`) to color (`color`) tiepoints in a `data.frame`:

 ``` r
 df <- data.frame(